jdlorimer/incremental-reading/README.md

 ### Important

-If you are switching to these versions from Frank's versions, rename the .dat files in the collection.media/ directory in your Anki profile by prepending “_” as follows:
+If you are switching to these versions from Frank's versions (mentioned above, they are probably the only other versions with these names), rename the .dat files in the collection.media/ directory in your Anki profile by prepending “_” as follows:

 * _IncrementalReadingExtension.dat